Skip to content

 The End of the People’s Republic of Bulgaria (The 1980s)

-Communists have silenced all outcries for change all during their time as they monopolized the political system.
-By the late 1980s, the Communists have grown tired of the constant resistance.
-An environmental demonstration in Sofia in October 1989, turned into a general campaign calling for political reform.
-Communists responded by deposing Todor Zhivkov and replacing him with Petar Mladenov in November 1989.
+The Communist Party had maintained a monopoly on political power, silencing calls for reform throughout its reign.
+By the late 1980s, however, the regime grew weary of the constant resistance.
+Environmental protests in Sofia in October 1989 quickly evolved into a general movement for political reform.
+In response, the Communists deposed Todor Zhivkov and replaced him with Petar Mladenov in November 1989.

-President Mladenov announced that the Communist Party would cede its monopoly over the political system.
-On January 15th 1990, the National Assembly officially amended the legal code to abolish the “leading role” of the Communist Party.
-The first multi-party elections since 1931 in Bulgaria were held in June 1990.
-The Communist Party changed its name to the Bulgarian Socialist Party after getting rid of its hardliner wing.
+On January 15th 1990, the National Assembly amended the constitution, officially ending the Communist Party’s monopoly on political power.
+The first multi-party elections since 1931 were held in June 1990.
+The Communist Party rebranded itself as the Bulgarian Socialist Party after distancing itself from its hardline faction.

-On November 15th 1990, the 7th Grand National Assembly voted to change the country’s name to be the Republic of Bulgaria.
-The Assembly also gave instructions to remove the Communist emblem from the Bulgarian national flag.
-The new constitution adopted in July 1991 stated that the system of government in the new republic will be one of a parliamentary Republic with a president and prime minister chose through direct elections.
+On November 15th 1990, the 7th Grand National Assembly voted to rename the country the Republic of Bulgaria and ordered the removal of the Communist emblem from the national flag.
+A new constitution was adopted in July 1991, establishing Bulgaria as a parliamentary republic with both a president and prime minister elected through direct vote.

 The Republic of Bulgaria from Communism to Capitalism (1990 – 1995)

-After the 7th Grand National Assembly voted to change the country’s name to the Republic of Bulgaria and the statement of the constitution that the political system in Bulgaria would be one of a parliamentary Republic, the Communist emblem was removed from the Bulgarian flag.
-The red star “which is a common symbol of Communism” atop the Party House – currently a part of the Largo complex – was replaced with the Bulgarian flag.
+After the 7th Grand National Assembly voted to change the country’s name to the Republic of Bulgaria, the constitution confirmed a shift to a parliamentary republic.
+The Communist emblem was removed from the national flag, and the red star atop the Party House—once a symbol of Communism—was replaced by the Bulgarian flag.

-The hastiness with which the political change was achieved struck both the government and the people as they weren’t ready for industrial modernization.
-When the anti-Communist Union of Democratic Forces took office between 1991 and 1992, it set out to privatize agricultural land, properties and industries eventually issuing shares in government enterprises to all citizens.
+The abruptness of the political transformation caught both the government and the public off-guard, leaving the country unprepared for the demands of industrial modernisation.
+When the anti-Communist Union of Democratic Forces took power between 1991 and 1992, they embarked on an aggressive programme of privatisation.
+Agricultural lands, properties, and industries were rapidly privatised, with shares in state enterprises distributed to citizens.

 The Republic of Bulgaria: Socialist Party Era (1995 – 1997)